WomenAndTech/static-site/README.md

 **This only works for Macs.**

 You can also use software and tools such as Codekit, Mamp, Grunt or Gulp to run a local server.
-However, don't save any files generated from these tools into the main repo.
+However, don't save any files generated from these tools into the main repo (e.g. config files).
 We're trying to reduce the number of dependencies on specific tools to make it flexible for different workflow preferences.

 <br>

 ## File Naming and Structure
-It's important to follow these naming conventions and file structure because the site architecture depends on it.
+It's important to follow these naming conventions and the file structure because the are parts of the site architecture that depend on it.

 <br>